KrzysztofBorowiecki/KrzysztofBorowiecki/README.md

 ## Krzysztof Borowiecki

-  Hi, I'm Krzysztof - student of the Opole University of Technology.
+  Hi, I'm Krzysztof - a student at the Opole University of Technology.
 I looking for a first job or apprenticeships.
   I want to get more experience and skills.
-I want to be programmer and writing code , because I like develop my self.
+I want to be a programmer and writing code because I like to develop myself.
-  Coding for me it's new area where I can show my self and my ideas.
+  Coding for me it's a new area where I can show myself and my ideas.

 <br />